wix/react-native-calendars/README.md

   // Do not show days of other months in month page.
 Default = false hideExtraDays={true}
   // If hideArrows=false and hideExtraDays=false do not swich month when tapping on greyed out
-  // day from another month that is visible in calendar page disableMonthChange
+  // day from another month that is visible in calendar page.
+Default = false disableMonthChange={true}
 />
 ```